Eza022/Eza022/README.md

- Hi there I am an aspiring software developer 👋
+ Hi there I am a Full stack developer 👋

 . 🔭 I’m currently working on a chrome exension project